dCache/dcache/BUILDING.md

 The system-test module
 ----------------------

 The _packages/system-test_ module generates a ready-to-run single domain dCache instance suitable for testing.
 It is configured to use an embedded database and thus to run without postgresql.
 To build it simply run:

     mvn clean package -am -pl packages/system-test

-This entires a completely self-contained dCache instance in `packages/system-test/target/dcache`.
+This entails a completely self-contained dCache instance in `packages/system-test/target/dcache`.
 It can be started using:

-    packages/system-test/target/dcache/bin/dcache start
+    packages/system-test/target/bin/ctlcluster start

 To use GSI and TLS protocols, you may have to copy the test CA certificates into your `/etc/grid-security/certificates/` directory.
 Follow the instructions shown at the end of the build.

-A test script is provided in `packages/system-test/target/dcache/bin/test` to execute various test transfers.
+A test script is provided in `packages/system-test/target/bin/test` to execute various test transfers.
 This script is not intended for automatic testing.
 It requires that various grid-related tools are available on the host.

+An interactive database console for the embedded database can be started using

+    packages/system-test/target/bin/hsqldb DATABASE

+where DATABASE is the database to inspect, usually a service name, eg. space manager or pin manager.
+The embedded database is single process, and thus the console can only be started if dCache is not running.

+Multible versions of dCache can be tested for compatibility by installing older versions using

+    packages/system-test/target/bin/ctlcluster install VERSION

+This will download a tarball release of that version and install it in `packages/system-test/target`.
+The `ctlcluster` utility can be used to control all versions at once.
+Using the switch subcommand, particular services can be moved between versions, eg.

+    packages/system-test/target/bin/ctlcluster switch pool.name=pool_write 2.7.5

+will move the pool_write pool to version 2.7.5.
+The utility can however not compensate for changes in configuration properties or database schemas between versions.
+Such incompatibilities have to be resolved manually.

 Unit tests
 ----------